AI-Paul-Graham/Tutorial-YC-Partner/README.md

 ## By the way…

 This is our YC application.
-What do you think—will YC like the idea?
+Will YC like the idea...?

 <div align="center">
   <img src="./images/meme2.png" width="500"/>